OSInside/kiwi/doc/source/concept_and_workflow/runtime_configuration.rst

 persistent and would be unsuitable for command line parameters.

 The runtime configuration file must adhere to the `YAML
-<https://yaml.org/>`_ syntax. {kiwi} searches for the runtime configuration
+<https://yaml.org/>`_ syntax and can be provided via the global
-file in the following locations:
+`--config` option at call time of {kiwi}.
+If no config file is provided at the commandline, {kiwi} searches for the runtime configuration file in the following locations:

 1. :file:`~/.config/kiwi/config.yml`